Fahima-Islam/c3dp/docs/c3dp/section.rst

 =================================================
-convert2nxs : calculating the properties of different sections of the collimator
+section : properties of different sections of the collimator
 =================================================

 .. automodule:: c3dp.instruments.collimator.section